Alibaba-NLP/ACE/README.md

 # ACE

-The code is for our paper: [Automated Concatenation of Embeddings for Structured Prediction](https://arxiv.org/abs/2010.05006)
+The code is for our ACL-IJCNLP 2021 paper: [Automated Concatenation of Embeddings for Structured Prediction](https://arxiv.org/abs/2010.05006)

 ACE is a framework for automatically searching a good embedding concatenation for structured prediction tasks and achieving state-of-the-art accuracy.
 The code is based on [flair version 0.4.3](https://github.com/flairNLP/flair) with a lot of modifications.